cloudtoid/interprocess/README.md

 ## Performance

 A lot has gone into optimizing the implementation of this library.
-It is also mostly heap-memory allocation free, reducing the need for garbage collection induced pauses.
+For instance, it is mostly heap-memory allocation free, reducing the need for garbage collection induced pauses.

 **Summary**: In average, enqueuing a message is about `~10 ns` and a full enqueue followed by a dequeue takes roughly `~500 ns` on Windows and `~1.5 us` on Unix-based operating systems.